CodyBrenner/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+The difference between these two are Adaptive is there is only one layout that "adapts" to the web page.
+Where as a responsive design has multiple devices that can be used and detects the type of device/pre set layout you need.

 2. Describe what it means to be mobile first vs desktop first.

+The difference between Mobile/Desktop First is based off of a design strategy...
+Mobile First approach the designer creates the website starting from the smallest screen and scales upwards where as desktop first starts at the Desktop on scales down.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+Well rem values are relative to the root html element, 1 Rem = 16px therefore 62.5% font-size would be 10px.

 4. How would you describe preprocessing to someone new to CSS?

+PreProcessing is a way to build classes and/or functions within css.
+For example if you have 20 buttons on your page and want them to all look the same you can cut down on time and space by making a "function" for that button also known as a mixin.
+You can also make Variables to help you easily target and classify items in the css file.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+I love how MixIns work and what you can do with them, I have practiced css for about 6 months before starting Lambda and I just figured out about this!
+The concept that took me a minute to understand was  parametric mixins but after a while I understood that it can actually cut down on code time as well.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.